MISSOURI GREEN PARTY

-The purposes of the Missouri Green Party are to educate the general public concerning environmental issues confronting the United States and to promote understanding of the following Ten Key values:
+The purposes of the Missouri Green Party are to educate the general public concerning environmental issues confronting the United States and to promote understanding of the following ten key values:

-- Respect for Diversity
+Respect for diversity

 ARTICLE III – MEMBERSHIP

-2. Membership allows participation in MOGP meetings.
+- Membership allows participation and voting in MOGP meetings.

 ARTICLE IV – FEES, DUES AND REVENUE SHARING

-ARTICLE VI – MEETINGS OF THE MEMBERSHIP
+ARTICLE V – MEETINGS OF THE MEMBERSHIP

-1. MOGP meetings constitute its fundamental decision-making body.
+A. MOGP meetings constitute its fundamental decision-making body.
 There shall be not less than one MOGP meeting in every calendar year.
-Members in attendance are responsible for decisions such as approval of budget, setting dues, advising on selections of committeewomen and committeemen, electing officers, approving minutes and putting forth candidates, unless a higher percentage of the vote is required by another portion of these bylaws.
+Members in attendance are responsible for decisions, such as program/platform additions or changes, political actions, approval of the budget, setting dues, advising on selections of state political party committee persons when there are vacancies, advising on selection of candidates or elected officials when there are vacancies, electing officers, approving minutes, and endorsing candidates.

 ARTICLE VII – COORDINATING COMMITTEE